 Take part in lots of exciting performances, including major productions, touring performances and a range of internal smaller performances and workshops.

-Performances take place in local theatres linked with Guildford College, such as The Mill, GLive, and Electric Theatre.
+Performances take place both on-campus, and in local theatres across Surrey, such as GLive, and the Electric Theatre.

-There are three fully equipped dance studios at Guildford College, one that is multi -functional for Musical Theatre.
-We also have a fully equipped studio theatre.
+There are three, fully-equipped dance studios at Guildford College, with one that is multi-functional for musical theatre.

-All studios have hi-fi facilities with iPod connectivity, TV and video players and mirrors.
+All studios have HiFi facilities with iPod connectivity, TV and video players and mirrors.
 Some of these studios can also be used as small performance venues.
-All studios have DVD/projection and interactive laptop setup.
+All studios are fully equipped, with sound and audio-visual equipment.

-Our performing arts programmes are great preparation for university, vocational or dance college.
+Our performing arts programmes are great preparation for both university and conservatoire training.

 They build your core skills in acting, dancing and stage management, so you can aim for a career in the performing arts sector.
 If music is your thing, you’ll get experience of performing live to audiences and working in sound studios.
 You can even collaborate with Media students to make music videos!